tobe09/PeoplePlusWebApi/README.md

 # PeoplePlusWebApi
-A web api using C#
+A web api to handle self service functionalities of a HCMS using C#